mandyjmiller/React-Portfolio/README.md

 # React Portfolio
 <a href = https://choosealicense.com/licenses/mit/> ![License Badge](https://img.shields.io/badge/License-MIT-yellow.svg)</a> <br>

-The objective of this challenge is to use React to develop the initial structure of a portfolio website in order to demonstrates proficiency in modern technologiesand enhance the portfolio's appeal to potential employers.
+This site used React to develop the initial structure of a portfolio website in order to demonstrates proficiency in modern technologiesand enhance the portfolio's appeal to potential employers.

 Design Guidelines:

 Mobile-first design approach.
 Custom color palette for a polished and professional look.
 Legible font size and eye-friendly colors.
-Base Requirements:

 Technologies:

 React
 Navigation using React Router or alternative third-party router.

 Portfolio Content:

 Name